Bionif92/Cursos-de-Programacion/React/React.md

 Take the things inside the app like functions and constants to the context to make it leaner:

+Useful when you have more context in a bigger app

 ````
 // shopping-cart-context.jsx
 import { createContext, useState } from 'react';